glockpete/guide2goWEB/README.md

 - Cache function to download only new EPG data
 - No database is required
 - Update EPG with CLI command for using your own scripts
+- **[NEW] Channel IDs in XMLTV now use the call sign (e.g., FXHD) instead of the long Gracenote ID.
+This makes auto-matching with IPTV players like Plex, Emby, and TiviMate seamless.**

 #### Requirement
 - [Schedules Direct](https://www.schedulesdirect.org/ "Schedules Direct") Account